 During their residency our artist develops a series of works for a dedicated Marsden exhibition in downtown Wellington.
 This event also showcases our talented musicians and involves the wider Marsden community; members of the public are welcome.

-See our latest Marsden Artist in Residence.
+About our latest Marsden Artist in Residence.

 Watch video below from our 2016 Marsden Artist in Residence, Michel Tuffery.